 We Are Limiting Our Time Out

-However, we are at this point halting all outside excursions until this blows over.
+However, we are at this point halting all outside excursions until this goes away.
 The reality is we have elderly people that we come in contact with regularly in our neighborhood while they are walking their dogs.

 We know that by hiding out in our homes we are helping to minimize the spread of this virus to the most vulnerable.